These sugar free, savoury beetroot muffins with cornmeal and olives are delicious for breakfast, brunch or as a healthy snack anytime.

 You might also like this Baked Beetroot and Feta Pasta Salad.

-Sugar free healthy cornmeal muffins
+Sugar free healthy beetroot muffins recipe

 These savoury cornmeal muffins are completely moreish, very low in fat and full of rich and delicious flavour.
 Probably some of the healthiest muffins I’ve ever made.
 I used oil rather than butter and a bit of Skyr, which is almost fat free (you can use Greek yogurt instead if you prefer).